bigai-nlco/ReflectEvo/README.md

 ```
 Open-source models can be downloaded and loaded from [Models/](Models/) by default, you can change the path via `--model_name`

-Datasets can be selected via --dataset.
+Datasets can be selected via `--dataset`.
 Options include LogiQA, MATH, MBPP, Bigbench, and Bigbenchfree (a filtered subset of free-text tasks from BIG-bench).

-Instructions are specified using --demand_type, which corresponds to an instruction ID from the instruction pool (see Appendix B.1 for details).
+Instructions are specified using `--demand_type`, which corresponds to an instruction ID from the instruction pool (see Appendix B.1 for details).

-Reflection behavior is controlled with --reflection.
+Reflection behavior is controlled with `--reflection`.
 It defaults to 1 (regenerate).
 You can also use 2 (load stored reflection) or 3 (skip reflection).

 ## Training Guide